nawabahmadreshi/documentation/pages/features/journeys.md

 **App SDK warnings**: If you choose to target iOS or Android users but haven’t integrated those SDKs, your journeys will still show on the correct devices and direct users to your app.
 However, you won’t be able to get any download attribution for your journeys, like installs, re-opens, or in-app events.
 Integration instructions can be found [here]({{base.url}}/getting-started/sdk-integration-guide).

-**Audience rule errors** You’ll see a warning if your audience rules don’t add up to 100%.
+**Audience rule errors**: You’ll see a warning if your audience rules don’t add up to 100%.
 If it’s less than 100%, we won’t show a Branch View to the remainder of your audience - they’ll see whatever is normal behavior for your app.
 To change the frequency, simply press the back button.

 ## Managing Your Journeys

 The Journeys Manager is your homepage for all of the personalized experiences you’ve created.
-Here you can turn journeys on and off, clone them, or view performance.
+Here you can turn Journeys on and off, clone them, or view performance.
 A Journey can have one of three states:

 - **Draft**: Not live for your users, still editable
 - **Active**: Live for your users, read-only